apicase/core/README.md

   .then(console.log)
   .catch(console.log)
 ```
-For better experience with services I'll made apicase-services (soon)
+For better experience with services I'll make apicase-services (soon)

+## Hooks
+To handle results of apicase calls I made 3 types of hooks.
+Hooks are using similar idea with [koa-compose](https://github.com/koajs/compose).
+You can pass arrays of hooks and stack it with Apicase.of method.

+## Built-in adapters

+### Fetch

+### XHR